Curriculum and Rotation

 The curriculum includes supervised clinical education, which offers a sufficient and well-balanced variety of nuclear medicine procedures, examinations and equipment.
 Various rotations include:

 In order to be considered in good standing in the School of Nuclear Medicine, students must maintain a cumulative course grade average of at least a C/2.0 in all didactic and clinical courses.

 Students will be dismissed from the Nuclear Medicine Program for failure to maintain a final course grade of a C/2.0 or better in didactic and clinical course work

+This is a full time program with on-site attendance required at the Chicago campus and other clinical rotation sites.
 The program is scheduled for eight hours a day, five days per week.

 Students will be off six regular holidays per year.
 Those are:

 There will be a one-week holiday break from the end of December through early January each year.

 Students also have a total of 80 hours of personal time off (PTO).
 The program begins annually in August and ends in August of the following year.